 Wheatgrass was first popularized in the 1930’sby a scientist named Charles F. Schnabel who discovered that by feeding fresh cut grass to sick chickens not only healed them but also increased their egg production.
 Today, wheatgrass is either taken as a powder, tablet or juiced to make ‘shots’.
 Wheatgrass is thought to be an excellent liver cleanser and the enzymes in the fresh juice aid digestion.

-Endevour to incorporate a selection of the original superfoods listed below into your daily diet and you will be on the right path to building and maintaining excellent health.
+Endevour to incorporate a selection of the organic super foods listed below into your daily diet and you will be on the right path to building and maintaining excellent health.

 Allium family (ie garlic and onions)